msiewert/retro_pie_stats_viewer/README.md

 2. Deploy infra and upload artifacts:
    - `npm run deploy:aws`

 Outputs include the CloudFront domain to access your site.

-To remove the stack: `cd cdk && npm run destroy`.
+To remove the stack:

+`cd cdk && npm run destroy`